Estefanos8080/SFhacks/README.md

 # SF Hacks 2 days Hackathon

-A virtual assistant that is made by using firebase ML Kit and Smart Reply.
+A virtual assistant that is made by using firebase, ML Kit and Smart Reply.

 MVI